joshua-poon/poonos/_posts/languages/2022-04-13-latin-scansion.md

 categories: languages
 tags: latin scansion
 ---
+_Last updated 24/09/2023_

 Scansion is identifying the rhythm of a line of Latin poetry.
 The most important aspects are the length of the vowels/syllables and the divisions within each line.

-<h2>Dactylic hexameter</h2>
+## Dactylic hexameter

-The Aeneid uses dactylic hexameter
+The Aeneid uses dactylic hexameter.
-hexameter: 6 feet per line
+1. Latin lines can be separated into between 13 and 17 distinct syllables.
+Each syllable contains one vowel.
+2. Dactylic hexameter means *6 feet per line*.
+Each line can be separated into 6 feet.
+3. A foot is either two or three syllables.
+Each syllable corresponds to one vowel.
+Each vowel is pronounced either long or short.
+4. Each foot is either a dactyl, spondee or trochee, each with a different configuration of long or short vowels.

+### Classification of feet
 1st to 4th feet: dactyl ( _ u u ) or spondee ( _ _ )
-5th foot : usually dactyl ( _  u u)
+5th foot : dactyl ( _  u u)
 6th foot: trochee ( _ u) or spondee ( _ _ )

-_ indicates a long vowel, u indicates a short vowel
+_ is called a *macron* and indicates a long vowel, u indicates a short vowel

-<h2>Vowels</h2>
-<h3>Classification</h3>
+## Overall guide to scansion

+Remember: scansion and meter do not change the pronunciation of the line

+*Marking the syllables*
+1. check for elision
+2. mark the vowels that are *long by position* (a vowel followed by two consonants)
+3. (optional, if the line is difficult) mark the vowel that are long or short by nature.
+For example, diphthongs are usually long, 'que' is usually short and 'o' at the end of a word is usually long.
+The patterns just has to be memorised.
+A dictionary will help.

+*Scanning the line*
+4. scan the 6th feet, which is two syllables (always spondee or trochee)
+5. scan the 5th feet, which is three syllables (always dactyl).
+The rest of the sentence is now separated into 4 feet.
+6. deduce the dactyls and spondees through logic, for example, if the second last syllable of what is remaining is long, then the last syllable must also be long (to create a spondee).

+*Putting in the Caesura*
+7. Put in the Caesura

+## Vowels
+### Classification
-The vowels are a, e, i, o, u, y (present in Greek words)
+The Latin vowels are a, e, i, o, u, y (present in Greek words).

+### The letter i
-i as the first letter of the word (usually) and followed by a vowel (usually u, a, e) -i can become a consonant eg Iulius = Julius
+- If i is the first letter of the word, and followed by a vowel (u, a, e), then the 'i' is a consonant.
+For example, 'Iulius' is pronounced 'Yulius', or 'iam' is pronounced 'yam'

-i, between two vowels within a word
--eius, maior, peior, huius, Troia, cuius
--the i is a consonant and joins with the last vowel e-ius, hu-ius, Tro-ia except ai-o
+- If i is between two vowels within a word, for example: eius, maior, peior, huius, Troia, cuius, then i is a consonant and joins with the last vowel e-ius, hu-ius, Tro-ia except ai-o

+### Diphthongs
-diphthongs: ae, oe, ei, eu, au, ui (only in cui, cuius, huic, huius) -combinations of two vowels to make a single sound -not all occurrences of these vowels together are diphthongs eg puella or aer -diphthongs are always long except when it is an open syllable (followed by another vowel); ae in praeacutus is short
+- diphthongs are long: ae, oe, ei, eu, au, ui (only in cui, cuius, huic, huius)
+- They are combinations of two vowels to make a single sound
+- Not all occurrences of these vowels together are diphthongs eg puella or aer
+- diphthongs are always long except when it is an open syllable (followed by another vowel); ae in praeacutus is short

 <h3>Vowel classification</h3>
 <table>